 In actuality, overtiredness can work against your efforts to get your child sleeping better overnight.
 While it is reasonable to asssume that exhausting your child is the key to a better night of sleep, it’s actually just the opposite.
 The reason we refer to it as being “overtired” is because baby has missed the “tired” phase and their bodies start to kick back into gear which keeps them from falling and staying asleep.
 A baby who has gotten a decent amount of sleep during the day will be less likely to miss this sleep window and their body will not emit the stimulating hormones that are produced when we are overtired.

-I am so passionate about daytime sleep and its critical importance on the effects of nighttime sleep, that I put together a Nap Guide with information on daytime sleep from birth through age five.
+I am so passionate about daytime sleep and its critical importance on the effects of nighttime sleep, that I put together a Nap Guide with information on nap schedules and daytime sleep needs from birth through age five.
 If naps are your enemy, start there!

 Myth #2: Sleep is natural & can’t be taught